hashicorp/terraform-provider-azuread/website/docs/r/application_password.html.markdown

 The following arguments are supported:

-* `object_id` - (Required) The Object ID of the Application for which this password should be created.
+* `application_object_id` - (Required) The Object ID of the Application for which this password should be created.
 Changing this field forces a new resource to be created.

 * `value` - (Required) The Password for this Application .